0812Sean/Snake-Game/README.md

 # Snake-Game

-A simple snake game implemented using HTML, CSS, and JavaScript.
-The game can be played in the browser, and it includes features such as starting, pausing, and resuming the game, as well as displaying instructions.
+This project is a simple Snake game implemented using HTML, CSS, and JavaScript.
+The game includes a start screen, game screen, instructions modal, and sound effects for eating food and game over events.
+The game keeps track of the score and allows the player to pause, resume, and end the game.

 ![Screenshot](assets/Screenshot%20.png)